rakshakonanur/DL-Cardiac/README.md

 ```
 This should run the undeformed ED case by default.

-## Test to check if repos on computer are out-of-date
+## Test to check if repos on computer are out-of-date (still work-in-progress)
-In the src directory run:
+In the parent directory (DL-Cardiac) run:
 ```bash
 python3 update.py
 ```